madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 Documents sent by mail not addressed to directors as described above are reviewed by the Corporate Secretary's office and handled as determined appropriate based on the nature of the communication and the policies and procedures that specify the proper handling of such communications.

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(Asapproved by the Board of Directors on November7, 2024)

 ## Corporate Governance Guidelines Director Independence Guidelines (Exhibit A)

 None of the relationships described below shall be deemed to be a "material relationship" between a director and The PNC Financial Services Group, Inc. (the "Corporation") and thus a director having such a relationship may be deemed to be independent for NYSE purposes, provided that the director otherwise meets the mandatory independence standards set forth in Section 303A.02(b) of the NYSE Listed Company Manual.